CovHackSoc/discord_proxy/README.md

 If you want your command to be usable by only people with the bot_admin group, just set admin to true.

+## Adding new API commands

+If you are just adding support for new commands that call an HTTP API that returns JSON, you have two options:

+* The jq interface for APIs you don't control.
+Doesn't currently support POST.
+* The standard interface if you can modify what the endpoint returns.
+POSTs details to the endpoint in a standard form.

+After you get your response, you can define how you would like it to be displayed with a python format string.

+We use `API_LIST_URL` to host the configuration for this.

+### JQ interface

+These uses [JQ](https://stedolan.github.io/jq/) to extract data from a response.

+### Standard interface

+## Security

+Commands loaded are mostly trusted, though it's probably worth checking how I load responses etc. I'm not sure how we format responses is safe.

+We're running this on private discords with users we trust, so consider that before using this.

+## Configuration

+You can find an example of the API config in `examples/config.json`

+An overview of the environment variables used:
+* DISCORD_KEY - Your discord bot API key
+* ADMIN_ROLE - Role to check if a user has before running privileged commands
+* API_LIST_URL - Where to fetch the API config from.
+In dev, I'm using JSONBin.